 The Old Testament is pretty clear.
 Men having sex with men is a sin.
 A very serious sin.

 But, we are not under the law.
-Paul tells us that all things are permissable for Christians.
+Paulus tells us that all things are permissible for Christians.

 But he also warns us that not all things are beneficial.
-And he asks, (in Romans 6), “Shall we sin because we are not under the law?”.
-His answer is a resounding “NO”.
-Jesus removed the fences of the law.
+And he asks, (in Romans 6), “Shall we sin because we are not under the law?”
+His answer is a resounding, “NO”.
+Yeshua removed the fences of the law.
 But we still have the responsibility to live good, righteous lives.
 Lives as untainted by sin as we can possibly make them.

 Our aim should be to be blameless.
 Not in a legalistic, obey some kind of law way, but by going beyond that to always be trying to do the right thing - regardless if it used to be outside some legal fence or not.

-In the sermon on the Mount Jesus made it clear that God’s standard was way above the rules laid out in “The Law”.
-The Law said, “Do not murder”, but Jesus said God wants us to not even hate our brother.
-The Law said, “Do not commit adultery”, but Jesus said that God wants us to not even think lustful thoughts.
+In the sermon on the Mount Yeshua made it clear that God’s standard was way above the rules laid out in “The Law”.
+The Law said, “Do not murder”, but Yeshua said that God wants us to not even hate our brother.
+The Law said, “Do not commit adultery”, but Yeshua said that God wants us to not even think lustful thoughts.

 These things are clearly inside the old fence, but they are also clearly beyond God’s standard of righteousness.

-In Romans 1 Paul also tells us that if people reject God then he will hand them over to their own sinful desires.
+In Romans 1 Paulus also tells us that if people reject God then he will hand them over to their own sinful desires.
 He even mentions homosexuality specifically.

-So homosexuality was still clearly regarded by Paul as a wrong choice.
+So homosexuality was still clearly regarded by Paulus as a wrong choice.
 A wrong use of our freedom.

 And it is also part of that spiral in Romans 1 which starts with the rejection of the knowledge of God and ends in total depravity.